narges-d/self-project/README.md

 # self-project
-In this reposetory i will put project i did by my-self. if like can learn and improve it for your self :)
+In this reposetory i will put project i did by my-self.
+Feel free to customize and extend this app as needed!:)
+#list of project:
+1. Gemini Chatbot
+2. summerizer

 # 🤖 Gemini Chatbot